weliveindetail/blog/_posts/2021-04-14-tot-lldb-vscode.md

 > ninja lldb
 ```

-### Integrate tip of tree LLDB in Visual Studio Code
+### Integrate tip-of-tree LLDB in Visual Studio Code

 First of all, we need the [vscode-lldb](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb){:target="_blank"} plugin.
 Then, we open a new workspace or folder and select `Use Alternate Backend...` from the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette){:target="_blank"}.
 We pass in the path to the just-built lldb executable (`/workspace/llvm-build/bin/lldb` in this example) and it will figure out the path to the `liblldb` dynamic library automatically.
 There should be a confirmation dialog popping up.
-And we got a new file entry in the [workspace configuration](https://github.com/vadimcn/vscode-lldb/blob/master/MANUAL.md#advanced){:target="_blank"}:
+And we get a new file entry in the [workspace configuration](https://github.com/vadimcn/vscode-lldb/blob/master/MANUAL.md#advanced){:target="_blank"}:

 ```vscode-settings-json
 {